drorsoft/ai-agents-practices/work-proccess/02-codebase-analysis.md

 Please provide a well-organized report with these findings in Markdown format, using code snippets, tables, and sections where appropriate for clarity.
-Create a folder names '_context' in the root of the repository and place the report in it.
+Create a folder '_context' in the root of the repository and place the report in it.
 Create this report in a file called `repo-spec.md` in the docs folder.
  ```